RuiqiZheng08/PEEL/README.md

 ```

 It will output the recommendation performance of on-device recommendation under specific memory constraints.
 The memory budgets and other parameters are set in PEEL/NGCF/config_all.py.

+Note: If you have any questions or suggestions, please contact: *ruiqi dot zheng at uq dot edu dot au*